I found a home I want to buy, how do I proceed to purchase?

 3. Appraiser

-Request a comprehensive appraisal of the property to ensure that you are not grossly overpaying.
-To determine a realistic valuation, a Shamai (appraiser) examines several aspects including comparable transactions, the condition of the property, legal status, zoning and permits, the potential of the property and the area in which it is located.
+Request a comprehensive property appraisal to ensure that you are not grossly overpaying.
+To determine a realistic valuation, a Shamai (appraiser) examines several aspects including comparable transactions, the property’s condition, legal status, zoning and permits, the potential of the property and the area in which it is located.

 4. Architect, Designer and Contractor

-If the home requires renovation or construction, it is advisable to bring in an architect, designer, and/or contractor to help you understand the potential and the rights associated with the property, and the costs that are likely to be incurred to make the home suitable for you.
+If the home requires renovation or construction, it is advisable to bring in an architect, designer, and/or contractor to help you understand the potential and the rights associated with the property and the costs likely to be incurred to make the home suitable.

 If you are making an offer before receiving all the information from the above professionals, you should express in writing that your bid is contingent upon the outcome of the engineer’s inspection, the appraiser’s valuation, and, if not yet confirmed, the approval for a mortgage.